evolvingstuff/vdw2/content/posts/increase-vitamin-d-levels-if-they-are-low.md

 │   │   full_match: ``
 │   │   inner_content: ``├── TextNode
 │   full_match: `\n`
-│   inner_content: `\n`├── LocalLinkNode
+│   inner_content: `\n`├── AliasedLocalLinkNode
 │   full_match: `((3 to 55 X more likely to have these health problems if low Vitamin D |__CLICK HERE for entire  3X to 55X list__))`
-│   inner_content: `3 to 55 X more likely to have these health problems if low Vitamin D |__CLICK HERE for entire  3X to 55X list__`
+│   inner_content: `3 to 55 X more likely to have these health problems if low Vitamin D|__CLICK HERE for entire  3X to 55X list__`
-│   page: `3 to 55 X more likely to have these health problems if low Vitamin D |__CLICK HERE for entire  3X to 55X list__` │   children:
+│   page: `3 to 55 X more likely to have these health problems if low Vitamin D` │   children:
 │   ├── TextNode
-│   │   full_match: `3 to 55 X more likely to have these health problems if low Vitamin D |`
-│   │   inner_content: `3 to 55 X more likely to have these health problems if low Vitamin D |`
-│   ├── BoldNode
+│   │   full_match: `3 to 55 X more likely to have these health problems if low Vitamin D|` │   │   inner_content: `3 to 55 X more likely to have these health problems if low Vitamin D|` │   ├── BoldNode
 │   │   full_match: `__CLICK HERE for entire  3X to 55X list__`
 │   │   inner_content: `CLICK HERE for entire  3X to 55X list`